 White Balance

 A camera setting that adjusts color tones so whites appear neutral.
-Essential in streaming to prevent unnatural color casts on skin or backgrounds.
+It is essential in streaming to prevent unnatural color casts on skin or backgrounds.

 Workflow (Streaming Workflow)

-The complete process and steps taken to plan, produce, stream, and archive a live broadcast—includes pre-stream, live production, and post-stream actions.
+The complete process and steps for planning, producing, streaming, and archiving a live broadcast, including pre-stream, live production, and post-stream actions.

 Wi-Fi Streaming